devlinb/react-native-simple-survey/README.md

 [Screenshots](#screenshot)

 ## Changes
+2.0.2 - When a default defaultSelection is set, the netx and finish buttons are now properly enabled.
 2.0.1 - Update README.md for NPM.
 2.0   - Lots of new features!
 * autoAdvance is now supported on a per question basis for ``SelectionGroup`` and ``MultipleSelectionGroup``